SuzBarbosa/SuzBarbosa/README.md

 </div>

-### 🌎 Maps, Spatial Stuff & GIS Magic

-The tools I use to turn coordinates, layers, and a little bit of chaos into something useful.

-- 🗺️ ArcGIS Pro & ArcGIS Online
-- 🌍 QGIS
-- 📱 Survey123
-- 🧩 Experience Builder
-- 🗄️ SQL Server Geodatabases
-- 🔍 Spatial Analysis
-- ⚙️ Geoprocessing
-- 🛰️ Remote Sensing
-- 📊 Data Visualization
+### 🌎 What I Like Building

+🗺️ Maps that tell a story
+🌐 Web GIS apps with ArcGIS Online and Experience Builder 📱 Smart data collection workflows with Survey123
+📊 Dashboards that answer questions before they're asked 🛰️ Spatial analyses that uncover patterns
+🔍 Workflows that make messy data a little less messy

-### 💻 Code, Coffee & Automation
+### 💻 What Keeps Me Busy

-Making computers do the repetitive work so I can focus on the fun part.

-- 🐍 Python
+🐍 Automating things that shouldn't be done manually
-- ⚡ JavaScript
+⚡ Building tools with Python and JavaScript
-- 🗺️ ArcGIS API for JavaScript
-- 🔄 Power Automate
+🧩 Working with ArcGIS APIs and integrations
-- 🔌 REST APIs
+🔌 Connecting systems through REST APIs
-- 🌐 Web Mapping Applications
+🌍 Making spatial data available beyond desktop GIS

+### 🛠️ GIS Toolbox

+• QGIS • ArcGIS Pro • ArcGIS Online • Experience Builder • Survey123 • Field Maps • Dashboards • SQL Server Geodatabases • Remote Sensing • Spatial Analysis • Geoprocessing • Data Visualization

-### 🎨 Making Things Look Nice
+### 🎨 And When I'm Not Coding...

-Because great work is even better when people actually enjoy looking at it.

-- 🎨 Canva
-- 📈 Dashboard Design
-- 📝 Technical Documentation
-- 📖 Storytelling with Data
+📈 Designing dashboards
+📖 Writing documentation that people might actually read 🎨 Building visuals in Canva
+✨ Turning complex data into clear and useful insights

 ---
 ## 🗺️ A Little About Me